By Dr. J. Renae Norton

 And of course, we know that the lack of activity is another key factor in the increased incidence of obesity.

-Here are some other activities that may interest your child:
+Here are some other Fall and indoor activities that may interest your child:

-• Bouncing a ball, throwing a ball, hitting a ball…children love balls!
+- Bouncing a ball, throwing a ball, hitting a ball…children love balls!
+While the weather cooperates a family game of tag football or baseball gets everyone moving!

-• Dancing – my grandsons (a 3 year old and a 14 month old) become hysterical when we dance together.
-We can do it on and off for hours to the beat of pop music.
-We even “seat dance” during long car rides.
-You can teach a 2 year old to “raise the roof” which provides more exercise than you might think.
+- Dancing – my grandsons (when they were 3 years old and a 14 months old) would become hysterical when we danced together.
+We would do it on and off for hours to the beat of pop music.
+We even “seat danced” during long car rides.
+You can teach a 2 year-old to “raise the roof” which provides more exercise than you might think.

-• Shooting hoops – you can now get back-boards that are adjustable for younger children and simply grow with them.
+- Shooting hoops – you can now get back-boards that are adjustable for younger children and simply grow with them.
 If that isn’t in the budget, many parks have hoops, just bring your own basketball.
+There are also many over the door hoops with foam balls for indoor play.

-• Hiking is a great family activity – or barring a convenient place to hike, walk with your child to a nearby store instead of driving.
+- Hiking is a great family activity – and perfect for beautiful fall leaves or barring a convenient place to hike, walk with your child to a nearby store instead of driving.

 If you are a city dweller and your child does not have access to a soccer field, but you live on a street where there isn’t much traffic, help the neighborhood children organize a street ball or sand lot game.
 Children learn a lot about cooperation and teamwork when they are the ones responsible for organizing their free time.